hlissnake/resume/README.md

 ## Summary

-* As a 9 years agile geek in web engineering, with experience in Java full-stack and the JavaScript stack development;.* Expertise in React, Redux, Angular.
+* As a 10 years agile geek in web engineering, with experience in Java full-stack and the JavaScript stack development;.
+* Expertise in React, Redux, Angular.
 Highly knowledgeable on scalable and usable UI components and Front-end architecture.
-Solid understanding of React/Angular rendering theory;* Skilled in Node.js, Express, ES6, Async Generator, Event-loop; Skilled in JavaScript integration with Grunt/Gulp, Webpack;* Skilled in Java/J2EE, AWS, Restful, Web Service.
-Familiar to integration tools as Jenkins, TeamCity, Docker;* Great skills of working in flexible Agile environment, familiar to Scrum, Kanban, JIRA, TDD and pair programming;* Great English writing and speaking skills.
-Not only working as a dev coder, but also be a good team player in production and user experience design.
+Solid understanding of React/Angular rendering theory;
+* Skilled in Node.js, Express, ES6, Async Generator, Event-loop; Skilled in JavaScript integration with Grunt/Gulp, Webpack;
+* Skilled in Java/J2EE, AWS, Restful, Web Service.
+Familiar to integration tools as Jenkins, TeamCity, Docker;
+* Great skills of working in flexible Agile environment, familiar to Scrum, Kanban, JIRA, TDD and pair programming;
+* hungry to gain new tech which can change the world.
+Holding great passion on Blockchain forefront area, Learning Bitcoin base fundamental theory and Ethereum smart contract programming;

 ## Expertise